 No one wants to think about dying or the more painful aspects of having a chronic illness.
 For sure, it can be hard to manage the pain or discomfort that can come with a chronic or terminal illness.
 Things that you enjoy doing you may not be able to do anymore.
 You may feel as though your world is shrinking.
 Music therapy as part of your palliative or hospice care can help.

-Likewise, it can be hard for your family and loved ones.
-It hurts seeing a person that you love and care about in pain or unable to do the things that gave you great joy hurts them, too.
-You may have things that you want to tell them, but you don’t know how.
+Likewise, this can be a hard time for family and loved ones.
+It hurts seeing a person that you love and care about in pain or unable to do the things that gave them pleasure.
+You may have things that you want to tell them, but you don’t know how to say them.
 They may also have things that they want to say, but don’t they know how to say them either.
 Because of these things, music therapy as part of palliative or hospice care can be a useful support to family members, too.

-I work with hospice and palliative care programs in Longmont and Boulder County.
-I also work with individuals on a private pay basis.
-Services are provided in home, wherever home is for a person, and online.
+Through SoundWell, I work with hospice and palliative care programs in Boulder County.
+As well, I also work with individuals on a private pay basis.
+Services are provided in-home, wherever home is for a person, and online.
 When possible, I involve families if desired by the person receiving direct care.

 Contact Faith to find out more about these services.